About the 2022 JTARF

 A portion of your registration fees and 100% of any donations you make will benefit Turn To Us, a vital Jim Thorpe area charitable nonprofit that provides assistance to individuals and their families who have been impacted by major or chronic illnesses.
 We will also make donations to the Jim Thorpe and White Haven Police Departments, The D&L Canal Association, Hickory Run State Park, and the White Haven Library.

-For the half marathon, we will have water and various goodies on course.
+For the half marathon, we will have water and UCAN hydrate roughly every 2 miles on course.

-For 7-Mile Runners: Same as the last 3 stations for the marathon BUT PLEASE DO NOT TAKE THE GU.
+For 7-Mile Runners: Same as the last 3 stations for the marathon.

 Cell phones will not work on the trail.
 For the marathon, bikers will be monitoring miles 12-26.
 Flag them down if you have an issue and need to be picked up.
 They will alert our ATV team or the closest stationed EMS team.